formigone/portfolio/docs/_posts/2022-01-26-hitomezashi-demo.md

 The pixel data for the patch above can be [found here](/js/demo/hitomezashi.json).
 That file is formatted like the [JavaScript ImageData](https://developer.mozilla.org/en-US/docs/Web/API/ImageData){:target="_blank"}.
 That is, within the payload, the attribute `$.data` represents

 > ...a one-dimensional array containing the data in the RGBA order, with integer values between 0 and 255 (inclusive).

+## Update

+Turns out a flood fill algorithm is pretty simple.
+My current implementation is pretty naive: it uses a recursion (with memoization to avoid processing the same pixel multiple times).
+The issue is that each iteration calls up to four other recursions, so if the path to be filled is big, it'll throw a `Maximum Call Stack Size Exceeded` exception.
+The way I'm getting around that for now is by using `setTimeout(recursion, 0)`.
+This gets me through the night, but clearly not ideal.

+Next iteration: use the backtracking algorithm so there won't be any recursion involved.